tmk/tmk_keyboard/tmk_core/doc/keymap.md

 Note that the `default_layer_state` variable only determines the lowest value to which `layer_state` may be set, and that `default_layer_state` is used by the core firmware when determining the starting value of `layer_state` before applying changes.
 In other words, the default layer will *always* be set to *on* in `layer_state`.

-The default layer is defined in the firmware by the `default_layer_state` variable, which is identical in format to the `layer_state` variable exlpained above.
+The default layer is defined in the firmware by the `default_layer_state` variable, which is identical in format to the `layer_state` variable explained above.
 The value may be changed using the following functions:

 - `default_layer_state_set(state)` sets the state to the specified 32-bit integer value.
 - AND/OR/XOR functions set the state based on a boolean logic comparison between the current state and the specified 32-bit integer value: